 Well, it isn’t.
 A recent review echoes what my friend Gaston has experienced, saying “After 3-4 rides I absolutely love this helmet.
 With the visor open, the noise isn’t bad at all; with it down, it’s quiet and comfortable” (4).

 Shark managed to make a modular as quiet as a full face, and I think that’s worth an award – or at least some of your hard-earned dollars.
 If you want the convenience of a modular and the noise-cancelling effects of a full face, the Shark EVO One 2 is the one to buy.

 Adding Noise Cancelling to Your Current Helmet

-Decibullz is moldable and re-moldable – drop them in boiling water, let them cool, and mold them to the shape of your ear.
-They have a noise reduction rating (NRR) of 31 dB, but they don’t come with a cable to attach them so they’re a little easy to lose.
+Decibullz are those plugs.
+They are moldable (and re-moldable) – drop them in boiling water, let them cool, and mold them to the shape of your ear.
+They have a noise reduction rating (NRR) of 31 dB, taking motorcycle engine noise down to the level of normal conversation.

 Noise Cancelling Earbuds

 Earplugs are indiscriminate.
 Like an electric fence, they will keep you out whether you’re a cow or a bumbling human.